aiogram/aiogram/docs/api/upload_file.rst

     **Be respectful to Telegram**

     Instances of `InputFile` are reusable.
-    That means you can create multiple instances of InputFile for the same file and send them each but Telegram does not recommend it.
-Instead you can send one instance of InputFile for the same picture and send it multiple times using its `file_id`.
+    That means you can create an instance of InputFile and send it multiple times.
+However, Telegram does not recommend doing this.
+Instead, once you upload a file, save its `file_id` and reuse that later.

 Upload from file system
 =======================